hjaleta/SliceGAN/blog.md

 An interesting field within Deep Learning is Physically Informed Neural Networks, or PINN.
 These networks aim to model some physical behavior by incorporating a special term in their loss function, with the aim of better capturing some underlying laws of the problem we are facing.

-In our case, with the help of Professor Baris, we recognised that one physical property that is desired in this spatial generation of carbon fibers is their circularity.
+In our case, with the help of Professor Dr. Bariș Çağlar (from the faculty of Aerospace Engineering at TU Delft), we recognised that one physical property that is desired in this spatial generation of carbon fibers is their circularity.
 We note that an issue with SliceGan producing carbon structures is that if we observe the generated structure along the x-direction, the circularity of generated cross-sections is less than that of our (/distorted as compared to our) original data.

 Therefore, we decide to use a custom loss function which enforces a loss pertaining to the circularity of the fibers.